 This research on the Quality Service (QS) of Homestead Public Services (HPS) is part of the lines of study of the Faculty of Economics and Administration of the South Colombian University, which is why part of the introduction and the theoretical framework is similar to the study on Evaluation of the Quality of Homestead Public Services conducted by Montaña, Ramírez & Ramírez (2002).
-The HPSs for drinking water, electricity-wind, fixed-mobile telephone services, and gas are essential for communities' and individuals' social, economic, and environmental well-being worldwide.
+The HPSs for drinking water, electricity-wind, fixed-mobile telephone services and gas are essential for the social, economic and environmental well-being of communities and individuals around the world.
 Thus, every consumer has the right to access good quality services.
-In Colombia until 1994, the State had the exclusivity to supply them since it was considered that the private sector did not have the resources and incentives to offer them (Ochoa, Valencia, and Ayala, 1990).
+In Colombia until 1994, the State had the exclusivity to supply them, since it was considered that the private sector did not have the resources and incentives to offer them (Ochoa, Valencia and Ayala, 1990).
 However, this situation changed in 1990 when the Government allowed the private sector to participate in providing such services.
-With the laws 142-143 of 1994 and the rulings of the Constitutional Court T-22 and T-187 of 1995, T-368 of 1997, and T-021 of 1998, the State established the incentives for this sector to operate like any other sector of the economy to make investments and recover them.
-In addition, the rates were adjusted to the real costs of the service, and the State took on the regulator role (Buitrago & Valencia, 2007).
+With the laws 142-143 of 1994, and the rulings of the Constitutional Court T-22 and T-187 of 1995, T-368 of 1997 and T-021 of 1998, the State established the incentives for this sector to operate like any other sector of the economy, to make investments and recover them.
+In addition, the rates were adjusted to the real costs of the service and the State took on the regulator role (Buitrago and Valencia, 2007).

-To evaluate the QS in services by a drinking water, sanitation, and sewerage utility company, a variant of the SERVQUAL scale (Parasuramant, Zeithaml & Berry, 1988) was used, called SERVPERF and proposed by Cronin and Taylor (1994).
+To evaluate the QS in the services provided by a drinking water, sanitation and sewerage utility company, a variant of the SERVQUAL scale (Parasuramant, Zeithaml and Berry, 1988) was used, called SERVPERF and proposed by Cronin and Taylor (1994).
 It is a reliable and valid instrument to measure QS from the customer's perspective.
 Using the SERVPERF scale will make it possible to reach reliable measurements that can serve as a basis for action, monitoring, and supervision of the progress of the SQ within the framework of the quality assurance programs that HPS companies must implement in Colombia.
-Managers will be able to use the results to identify, measure, and understand customer perceptions and ensure whether or not these assessments are being met, analyze the best-performing sections, areas, divisions, or branches, compare their performance with that of competitors, and anticipate the needs of consumers.
-It is expected that this research project will be the basis for the directors of the HPS companies of aqueducts, drinking, cleaning, and sewage waters to structure programs to improve the quality of the services they provide as a result of business policies.
+Managers will be able to use the results to identify, measure, and understand customer perceptions and ensure whether or not these assessments are being met, analyze the best performing sections, areas, divisions or branches, to compare their own performance with that of competitors and to anticipate the needs of consumers.
+It is expected that this research project will be the basis for the directors of the HPS companies of aqueducts, drinking, cleaning and sewage waters, to structure programs to improve the quality of the services they provide, as a result of business policies.